cliss/camel/README.md

 	cd camel
 	npm install

-to make the package manager look through all the things it needs to run Camel.
+Npm will look at everything Camel needs and installs it.

 After the installation is completed we want Nginx to proxy Camel to the world.
 We can do this by creating a new config file for Nginx to look at by running